betterscientificsoftware/bssw.io/CuratedContent/ResourceTemplate.Basic.md

         Name(s) of contributor(s), hyperlinked to GitHub profile(s)

-Footer: Add the following at the bottom of each page:

-For more information on better scientific software, go to the [Better Scientific Software main page](http://betterscientificsoftware.info).

 Metadata: Include metadata as formatted comments at the end of the file

     Publish: Publish on the BSSw front-end site?